 A great soundtrack is more than just a collection of great songs.
-A great soundtrack pulls the story along while somehow effortlessly blending into the background.
-The right one can help define a movie, and a terrible one can ruin an otherwise decent film.
-Here are the 25 coolest ever put together.
+A great soundtrack pulls a story along while somehow effortlessly blending into the background.
+The right one can help define a movie; a terrible one can ruin an otherwise decent film.
+A great one can even stand on its own, though it really shines accompanying something on-screen.
+Which are the best of the best, the ones that help movies soar?
+Here you go.
+These are the 23 best soundtracks ever put together.

-Since the movie featured such sparse dialog, Drive relied heavily on its amazing soundtrack to convey the mood of the film.
-There’s an 80’s electronic vibe present in most of the tracks, and Cliff Martinez did a masterful job of matching the feel of Nicolas Winding Refn’s neo-noir flick.
+Since this Ryan Gosling-led movie features such sparse dialog, Drive relies heavily on its amazing soundtrack to convey the mood of the film.
+There’s an ‘80s electronic vibe present in most of the tracks, and Cliff Martinez did a masterful job of matching the feel of Nicolas Winding Refn’s neo-noir flick.
+If you’re driving through the city late at night and the streets are empty, this is what you should listen to.

 2. This Is Spinal Tap

-It’s hard to top the greatness that is This Is Spinal Tap, and those epic performances from the mockumentary are captured in the film’s equally impressive soundtrack.
+It’s hard to top the mockumentary greatness that is This Is Spinal Tap, and those epic performances from the film are captured in the film’s equally impressive soundtrack.
+Turn it on and turn it to 11.

-The quirky Wes Anderson film features a hodgepodge of great songs.
+This Wes Anderson film features a hodgepodge of great tracks.
 The original idea was to use only songs by The Kinks, but the final collection ended up being a mixture of random tracks from the likes of Cat Stevens, John Lennon, and more.
+Each selection feels as random and fun as one of Max’s hobbies.

 5. Blade Runner

 The soundtrack to Blade Runner is mysterious and dark.
-It blends moody synths to create a gloomy and atmospheric sound.
-One of Vangelis’ most amazing works.
+It blends moody synths to create a gloomy and atmospheric sound fit for the setting of the Harrison Ford-led film based on the story from Philip K. Dick.
+It’s one of Vangelis’s most amazing works.

 6. The Departed

 It might not be the greatest Scorsese soundtrack (more on that later), but the selection of music for The Departed is pretty stellar.
-Using Dropkick Murphys to give off that Boston Irish vibe along with legendary tracks like “Comfortably Numb,” the mix is eclectic and just so damn cool.
+Using Dropkick Murphys instantly means you’re in Boston among Irish immigrants.
+But here it feels far from cheap and easy.
+The soundtrack is also packed with legendary tracks like “Comfortably Numb.”
+So, you could say it’s pretty eclectic.

 7. Pulp Fiction

-Like most Tarantino movies, Pulp Fiction contains an eclectic mix of songs.
-The most famous of the bunch is the rendition of “Misirlou” that has become synonymous with the film.
+Like most Tarantino movies, Pulp Fiction contains a grab bag of songs.
+The most famous of the bunch is the rendition of “Misirlou” that has become synonymous with the film—but it’s far from the only standout.

 8. High Fidelity